iagox86/dnscat2/doc/protocol.md

 - This is sent directly after `MESSAGE_TYPE_NEG`
 - The client may not be required to send this (it's up to the server)
 - If the client DOES send it, the server *MUST* respond in kind
-- The validator is based on a shared secret, more information can be found under [Peer validation](#peer-validation)
+- The validator is based on a pre-shared secret, more information can be found under [Peer validation](#peer-validation)

 ### MESSAGE_TYPE_PING: [0xFF]